18 For he who serves Christ in these things is acceptable to God and approved by men.

 Immature Christians will see the grace life in mature believers and approve that kind of living.
 They will see the virtue that grows out of their relation to God and His kingdom.
 Some Christians portray the idea that “I believe this and I don’t care what other people think.”
 Mature Christians do not take this view but give consideration to what immature believers are dealing with.

 Legalism satisfies our pride.
-Rules can never give what a life from God can provide.
-Christians who live by God’s protocol rather than man’s rules experience two outstanding results result: (1) they please God and (2) men approve their way of life.
+Rules can never give what life from God can provide.
+Christians who live by God’s protocol rather than man’s rules experience two outstanding results: (1) they please God and (2) men approve their way of life.
 This is to truly serve Christ.
 Legalism cannot produce these results.
 True spirituality does yield this kind of life.
 Psychology cannot produce this, nor does human effort of any kind.

 Respect from men follows pleasing God.
 By aspiring to principles that transcend legalism and man-made rules, we live by what is most important to God and have the greatest impact on man.
 This is true kingdom living, a life of spiritual fellowship with God.